 5.7 The role of External Examiners at Examination Boards

 1. Each academic department shall establish a final Examining Board or Boards to consider results and make recommendations on candidates pursuing schemes leading to the award of undergraduate and taught postgraduate qualifications.
-Departmental and Senate Examination Boards are now conducted virtually (online) using MS Teams.
+Departmental and Senate Examination Boards are conducted virtually (online) using MS Teams.
 This includes all taught boards, including the research training board.
 Aberystwyth University recognizes that there might be some cases where External Examiners might still need to travel to Aberystwyth, e.g. to review samples of work that could not easily be accessed online, observe live performances or art exhibitions, or limited marking and moderation time preventing samples of examination scripts being sent to an External Examiner ahead of an Examining Board meeting.
-In such cases, provided that there is good reason, in-person attendance at Examining Boards would be possible provided permission is obtained ahead of the Examining Board from the Academic Registrar as specified in 5.6.2 above.
+In such cases, provided that there is good reason, in-person attendance at Examining Boards is possible provided permission is obtained ahead of the Examining Board from the Academic Registry as specified in 5.6.2 above.

 2. For each Departmental Examining Board there shall be: